Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Are These Systems Actually Making Cars Safer?

 Meanwhile, the Partnership for Analytics Research in Traffic Safety (PARTS) also published a 2022 study revealing the benefits of FCS and AEBs.
-These technologies have reduced the number of traffic accidents by 49%, injury crashes by 53%, and serious collisions by 42%.
+These technologies are effective in reducing certain types of crashes.

-The same analysis also indicated that AEBs are applicable in different weather, lighting, and road conditions.
+The same analysis also indicated that AEBs are applicable in various weather conditions, lighting, and road conditions.
 Furthermore, lane-keeping, centering assistance, and other similar intervention technologies are beneficial in reducing single-vehicle crashes that result in severe injuries.

 Although these safety features have garnered excellent impressions from users, they have also received criticism.
 Some drivers report that their car systems misinterpret nearby vehicles, especially on highway on-ramps, as potential crash threats.